 SCHOLARSHIP FUNDS provide financial assistance for students seeking post-secondary education.
 Scholarships can benefit students from a certain city or high school, students from disadvantaged backgrounds, or students planning certain careers.
 Your client can also add to the Community Scholarship Funds for either Marion County or Hamilton County, which are permanent endowment funds that assist students who have financial need.

 DONOR-ADVISED FUNDS let your client make one contribution to CICF and recommend grants to not-for-profits.
 A donor-advised fund provides ease and flexibility in personal charitable giving.
 Your client makes a gift that is deductible in the year of the donation, and they can add to their fund at any time.
 Your client can name successor advisors to continue recommending grants after their lifetime.
 This is the closest thing to a private family foundation without all of the administrative burdens and costs, and allows your client to work with a staff philanthropic advisor dedicated to helping them accomplish their charitable goals.

-A GIFT IN YOUR CLIENT’S WILL: The simplest way to leave a planned gift is to make a bequest that names the fund your client chooses at Central Indiana Community Foundation—or at The Indianapolis Foundation or Legacy Fund of Hamilton County—as the recipient of a charitable gift in their will or living trust.
+A GIFT IN YOUR CLIENT’S WILL: The simplest way to leave a planned gift is to make a bequest that names the fund your client chooses at Central Indiana Community Foundation—or at The Indianapolis Foundation or Hamilton County Community Foundation—as the recipient of a charitable gift in their will or living trust.
 They may contribute a specific dollar amount, a percentage of their estate, or the residual of their estate.
 CICF’s staff can provide your client with sample language for a bequest.

 A GIFT OF RETIREMENT FUNDS: Another easy way to leave a bequest is to name CICF as the beneficiary of your client’s retirement funds held in their IRA, 401(k), or 403(b) to add to or establish a charitable fund.
 This is a simple and effective way— and maybe the most tax advantageous—to create your client’s legacy since it will not be subject to either estate or income taxes, as it would be if left to anyone but a spouse.